- Dr. A.L.M. Lamberts

 During my PhD with Prof. Dr. H. Linnartz (Laboratory for Astrophysics, Leiden University) I have worked on experimental surface astrochemistry using ultra-high vacuum and cryogenic technology in order to mimic the physical conditions in the interstellar medium.
 In particular, I studied water formation.

 While confirmation or exclusion of reaction pathways is possible in experiments like these, it is nearly impossible to disentangle the relative importance of individual elemental processes, e.g., adsorption, diffusion, dissociation, recombination and desorption.
 Therefore, I have performed kinetic Monte Carlo (kMC) simulations in collaboration with Dr. H. Cuppen (Radboud University Nijmegen).

 Subsequently, as an Alexander von Humboldt postdoctoral fellow in the group of Prof. Dr. J. Kästner (University of Stuttgart), I calculated reaction rate constants at low temperatures, i.e., well below 100 K. To overcome activation barriers in these cold interstellar conditions, tunneling needs to be taken into account.
 For this, instanton theory is a very suitable method.

-Currently, I work as a Veni laureate with Dr. J. Meyer (Leiden University) to better understand how and how efficiently reaction excess energy dissipates into the surface degrees of freedom of molecular ices and solids relevant to the interstellar medium.
+I have worked as a Veni laureate with Dr. J. Meyer (Leiden University) to better understand how and how efficiently reaction excess energy dissipates into the surface degrees of freedom of molecular ices and solids relevant to the interstellar medium.

 Short Curriculum Vitae